immc-lab/OpenSLR/README.md

 ## Overview

-OpenSLR (Open Sign Language Recognition) is a comprehensive, modular framework for continuous sign language recognition (CSLR) built on PyTorch.
-It provides a flexible and extensible architecture that supports multiple model architectures and training strategies, making it suitable for both research and production use cases.
+OpenSLR (Open Sign Language Recognition) is a comprehensive, modular toolbox for continuous sign language recognition (CSLR) built on PyTorch.
+It provides a flexible and extensible architecture, making it suitable for both research and production use cases.

 ## Key Features